 Steve Quillon Bass Guitar/Lead Vocals

 Born in LIVERPOOL, at the same hospital as Sir Paul McCartney, Steve is a vastly experienced musician/frontman and also manager of The Fabs.
-In 1969, his beat group 'Hamble's Exaggeration' played two gigs at The Cavern - which entitled the band to a named brick in The Cavern Wall of Fame monument (opposite to where the original Cavern once stood) when it was unveiled in 1997.
+In 1969, his beat group 'Hamble's Exaggeration' played two gigs at The Cavern - which entitled the band to a named brick in The Cavern Wall of Fame monument (opposite to where the original Cavern once stood) when it was erected in 1997.

 In the late '60s, in addition to The Cavern, Steve also performed at some of the top venues of the era-many where The Beatles had played.
 Venues such as The Blue Angel, Litherland Town Hall and Prestatyn Lido...to name just a few.